jamesroutley/routley.io/routley.io/content/posts/2017-07-20-golang-test-fixtures.md

 ---
+aliases:
+- /tech/2017/07/20/golang-test-fixtures
+date: '2017-07-20'
 layout: post
-title: Simplify Golang test fixtures with this one weird trick
 tags:
 - go
 - tdd
+title: Simplify Golang test fixtures with this one weird trick
 ---

 When testing code, test functions may depend on some external dependency.
 For